Merel Blom

-Merel Blom (born 19 August 1986) is a Dutch Olympic eventing rider.
+Merel Blom-Hulsman (born 19 August 1986) is a Dutch Olympic eventing rider.
 She competed at the 2016 Summer Olympics in Rio de Janeiro where she finished 19th in the individual and 6th in the team competition.

 Blom also participated at the 2014 World Equestrian Games and at two European Eventing Championships (in 2011 and 2015).
 She won a team bronze at the 2014 World Games in Normandy, France.